oslo-rag/technical-writing-portfolio/explainers/drone-swarms-guide.md

 **How hundreds of independent drones can behave as one intelligent system.**

-Look up at the night sky during a major event and you may see hundreds of glowing dots moving in perfect unison, forming shapes, letters, or animated scenes.
-This is a **drone swarm** in action.

 ### What is a drone swarm?

 A drone swarm is a coordinated group of multiple small drones that operate together as a single system.